-Facts: In 2007, a Polish court gave Poplawski, a Polish national, a one-year suspended prison sentence.
+- Facts.
+In 2007, a Polish court gave Poplawski, a Polish national, a 1-year suspended prison sentence.
 In 2010, the Polish court ordered the enforcement of that custodial sentence.
 In 2013, an EAW was issued with a view to enforcement of that sentence.
-By that time, Poplawski had become a "resident" in the Netherlands within the meaning of Article 4(6) EAW FD.
-Article 4(6) EAW FD has been transposed in Dutch law in Article 6 of the Dutch Surrender of Persons Act (Overleveringswet, hereinafter: OLW).
-The District Court of Amsterdam considered applying this ground for non-execution, but had doubts as to whether Article 6(2) through (4) OLW was compatible with Article 4(6) EAW FD.
-The District Court notes that, under the OLW, an executing judicial authority is obliged to refuse surrender for purposes of executing a sentence of a national or resident of the executing Member State.
-That refusal gives rise to a mere "willingness" to take over the execution of the custodial sentence.
+By that time, Popławski had become a 'resident' in the Netherlands within the meaning of Article 4(6) EAW FD.
+Article 4(6) EAW FD has been transposed in Dutch law in Article 6 of the Dutch Surrender of Persons Act (Overleveringswet, hereinafter OLW).
+The District Court of Amsterdam considered applying this ground for non-execution but had doubts whether Article 6(2) to (4) OLW was compatible with Article 4(6) EAW FD.
+The District Court noted that, under the OLW, an executing judicial authority is obliged to refuse surrender for purposes of executing a sentence of a national or resident of the executing Member State.
+That refusal gives rise to a mere 'willingness' to take over the execution of the custodial sentence.
 A positive decision is dependent on the application of the Convention on the Transfer of Sentenced Persons or another applicable convention.
 This requires Poland to make a request.
 However, Polish legislation precludes such a request in situations where the person concerned is a Polish national.
-Under the OLW, there is a risk that, following refusal of surrender for purposes of executing the sentence, the executing Member State cannot take over the execution of that sentence, while that risk does not affect the obligation to refuse surrender.
+Under the OLW, there is a risk that, following refusal of surrender for purposes of executing the sentence, the executing Member State cannot take over the execution of that sentence, while that risk does not affect the obligation to refuse surrender. - ➤ Main questions.
+May a Member State transpose Article 4(6) EAW FD in a way that, on the one hand, it includes an obligation to refuse to surrender, but, on the other, it makes the final decision to take over the sentence dependent on the fulfilment of some conditions (particularly a basis for that decision in a treaty or convention)?
+Can the national courts apply the provisions of the EAW FD directly, and, in the case of an affirmative answer, is Article 4(6) sufficiently precise and unconditional?
+May a Member State whose national law requires that the taking over of the execution of the foreign custodial sentence must be based on an appropriate treaty or convention transpose Article 4(6) in its national law in such a way that that provision itself provides the required conventional basis?
+May a Member State transpose Article 4(6) in such a way that, for refusal of surrender for purposes of executing a sentence in respect of a resident, it sets the condition that the executing Member State must have jurisdiction in respect of the offences cited in the EAW and that there must be no actual obstacles in the way of a criminal prosecution in the executing Member State of that resident in respect of those offences, whereas it does not set such a condition in respect of nationals of the executing Member State?